 The College provides adequate technological, financial, and human resources through established structures to ensure that the stipulated outcomes are achieved.
 The three colleges in the District provide distance education through a common Learning Management System, Desire 2 Learn, which is maintained by the District Office in collaboration with the College's Instructional Technology and Services (IT&S) Department.
-The College's Distance Education Committee is co-chaired by two faculty, who are provided reassigned time for their distance education leadership, to coordinate professional development and support the development of distance education and student services serves on the Distance Education Committee and oversees all aspects of distance education compliance (CP-4, CP-5).
+The College's Distance Education Committee is co-chaired by two faculty, who are provided reassigned time for their distance education leadership, to coordinate professional development and support the development of distance education curriculum, programs, and services.
+The vice president of instruction and student services serves on the Distance Education Committee and oversees all aspects of distance education compliance (CP-4, CP-5).